-At this evening program will be presented most of our academic awards, scheduled to take place in the Spring.
+At this evening program, scheduled to take place in the Spring, most of our academic awards will be presented.

 CLUBS AND ACTIVITIES

 Student Council

 The purpose of Student Council is to develop a school government with a positive and supportive school spirit.
 As a service organization, it is our goal to assist the school and organizations within it in fundraising and other activities.
 Activities will include the Bonfire and more!